realworldocaml/book/en/03-variables-and-functions.md

 The syntactic role of an operator is typically determined by first character or two, though there are a few exceptions.
-This table breaks the different operators and other syntactic forms into groups from highest to lowest precedence.   that we write `!`... to indicate the class of operators beginning with `!`.
+This table breaks the different operators and other syntactic forms into groups from highest to lowest precedence, explaining how each behaves syntactically.
+We write `!`... to indicate the class of operators beginning with `!`.

 ------------------------------------------
 Prefix                     Usage